Benchmark and Tasks¶

 Split by scene ID (u1..u800).

-- Evaluates cross-environment generalization
+- evaluates cross-environment generalization

-The density setting defines the supervision/input completeness.
+The density setting defines whether the task uses full or partial observation support.

 dense¶